Q: I heard something about candidate visits, what is that about?

 Q: When did you post the R.A. application?

 A: The R.A. application is a series of questions that include topics like congregation’s values, qualities we are seeking in a rabbi, areas of opportunity, demographics, and leadership structure.
 The R.A. application is posted to the R.A. website and serves as the job posting for the position.

 A: On the R.A. website, which only members of the R.A. can access.

 Q: Where can I see a copy of the R.A. application?

 A: We are very proud of our application because of what it says about our community!
-You can see a copy on the transition bulletin board in the shul lobby.
-You can also see a copy here.
+Soon, you will be able to see a copy on the transition bulletin board in the shul lobby and here on our website.